 Students of year 10, 12 and 13 attend a Careers Fayre with their parents/carers to become fully aware of options they have available after year 11 in July.
 Year 11 students and their parents/carers then get further information in an evening focussed on which way next.
 Information about additional local providers and the Open Days are shared with all.
 Students and parents/carers can then make informed decisions after receiving information, guidance and advice from a number of providers in the Year 11 EHCP review so the information is sent to the Local Authority.

 Sixth Form at Hednesford Valley High

 After students have completed all the work on accredited courses they do an induction into Sixth Form going to their new bases with their new teams.
-They all then have an opportunity to attend 2 residentials, one at a PGL centre in Shrewsbury and the other at Staffordshire University in Stoke.
-This gives them the opportunity to meet other young people (PGL – centre 1200 CYP) and try new experiences with different staff from NCS and Liberty and work in teams.
+They all then have an opportunity to attend a residential at Staffordshire University in Stoke.
+This gives them the opportunity to meet other young people and try new experiences with different staff from NCS and Liberty and work in teams.
 Students are taught about volunteering and when they return to school, they work on a local charity project with staff from Liberty.

 Transition out of Hednesford Valley High

 Students and their parents/carers gain a lot of information about various providers and the opportunities they give them on different training courses and internships after leaving Hednesford Valley High in years 11, 12, 13 and 14.
 Once a place is found this information is shared with the form tutor when carrying out the review of the EHCP, this is then added and returned to the LA.

 Professionals from the future placement can visit the student and HVH to observe and gain information about them.
 Once the placement has been agreed by the LA, transition visits can start, sometimes with HVH staff to support if needed.